WorldWindEarth/WorldWindEarth.github.io/README.md

 resources, imagery and elevations, and it ensures any changes at NASA or WorldWind Earth do not have a direct affect your project's runtime.

-_TODO: How To_

 ---

 ### Alternatives to using WorldWind Elevations
 #### Use the WorldWindJS library
-The WorldWindJS library v2.0 (to-be-release) does not have dependencies on the NASA elevation services.
+The WorldWindJS library v2.0 (to-be-released) does not have dependencies on the NASA elevation services.

 #### Change the Web WorldWind source to use other elevation services
 _TODO_